PhilippTreupel/vuetify-here-geocoder-autocomplete/README.md

 yarn add vuetify-here-geocoder-autocomplete
 ```

-You also need to sign up for a free account with [Here](https://developer.here.com/sign-up?create=Freemium-Basic&keepState=true&step=account) which offers you 250K transactions per month for free (as of 2021) to generate an API key.
+You also need to sign up for a free account with [Here](https://developer.here.com/sign-up?create=Freemium-Basic&keepState=true&step=account), which offers 250K transactions per month for free (starting in 2021), to generate an API key.

 :warning: Warning: The autocomplete function of the HERE Geocoding & Search API is currently still in BETA state.
 But works fine in combination with this library. :warning: